bbauska/W3Cx-5of5/README.md

 <h5>Class properties and methods vs. instances&apos; properties and methods</h5>

-Sometimes, there are methods &quot;attached&quot; to a class, not to an instance of a class.
+<p>Sometimes, there are methods &quot;attached&quot; to a class, not to an instance
+of a class.</p>

-For example, imagine the Hero class we&apos;ve already seen, and we would like to know how many Star Wars&apos;s heroes have been created.
+<p>For example, imagine the Hero class we&apos;ve already seen, and we would
+like to know how many Star Wars&apos;s heroes have been created.
 If zero hero has been created, it&apos;s obvious that we could not use this property with an instance of the class such as Dark
-Vador: darkVador.getNbHeroes(); this would make no sense.
+Vador: darkVador.getNbHeroes(); this would make no sense.</p>

-Instead, object oriented programming languages have the concept of &quot;class properties&quot; and &quot;class methods&quot; that complete the &quot;instance properties&quot; and &quot;instance methods&quot; that we&apos;ve seen up to this
+<p>Instead, object oriented programming languages have the concept of
+&quot;class properties&quot; and &quot;class methods&quot; that complete the &quot;instance
+properties&quot; and &quot;instance methods&quot; that we&apos;ve seen up to this
 point.
 Hero.getNbHeroes() means &quot;Hey, class Hero, can you tell me how